-2.2.9 Board Meetings and Quorum Requirement
+3.2.9 Board Meetings and Quorum Requirement

-The members of the Board should attend its regular and special meetings in person or through teleconferencing if applicable, conducted in accordance with the rules and regulations of the Commission.

-Independent directors should always attend Board meetings.
-Their absence, however, shall not affect the quorum requirement.
+The members of the Board, including Independent Directors, should attend its regular and special meetings in person or through teleconferencing if applicable, conducted in accordance with the rules and regulations of the Commission.
+The absence of Independent Directors, however, shall not affect the quorum requirement.